TTTT101/Shortest-Path-Bellman-Ford/README.md

 ## Visual network design

 ## Algorithm implemented
 In Python, Bellman Ford only requires Numpy package to solve.
-1. The algorithm set the distance to source node as 0 and to all other nodes as infinity.
-2. For each edge, if the distance to the source node + edge weight is less than the current distance of the destination node -> Update the distance of the destination node.
-Iterates N-1 times in which N is the number of nodes.
-3. After N-1 iterations, check all edges

 1. Input Generation:
 	•	Randomly generates coordinates for 25 nodes in a 4-dimensional space.
 	•	Calculates shipping costs and two types of distances between nodes:
 	•	  L1 Distance: Sum of absolute differences in each dimension.
 	•	  Lmax Distance: Maximum absolute difference across dimensions.

  2. Cost Matrix:
 	•	Combines shipping costs with either L1 or Lmax distances to form a graph’s weight matrix.

  3. Bellman-Ford Algorithm:
 	•	Iteratively updates the shortest path costs from a source node to other nodes.
 	•	Tracks the arcs (edges) used to achieve the minimum cost for each node.

  4. Path Reconstruction:
 	•	After determining the shortest paths, reconstructs and prints the paths between nodes.

 ## Results visualized